-Since 2013, 211 Nova Scotia, a non-profit association, has been helping Nova Scotians navigate a complex province wide network of more than 5,000 programs and services supporting human and social needs.
+Since 2013, 211 Nova Scotia, a non-profit association, has been helping Nova Scotians navigate a complex province wide network of more than 5,000 programs and services available to meet their human and social needs.
 Visit www.ns.211.ca for additional information regarding our services.

-211 Nova Scotia has a full time, one year term opportunity for an Information and Referral Specialist to join our team in Dartmouth, Nova Scotia.
+211 Nova Scotia has a part time, permanent opportunity for an Information and Referral Specialist to join our team in Dartmouth, Nova Scotia.

 Working in a modern contact center environment, the Information and Referral Specialist is responsible for managing phone calls, emails, texts and on-line chat requests, assessing an individual’s human service needs through probing questions and/or empathetic listening, and making referrals to one or more agencies or programs.
 Employees must present a professional image and exercise tact and compassion in a manner that respects the mission, vision, and values of 211 Nova Scotia.

-Employees must be available to work a minimum of 35 hours per week, 7 hours per day, on a variable shift schedule between the hours of 8am and 8pm, Monday to Friday.
-A comprehensive training program will be offered with ongoing coaching and development opportunities.
+Employees must be available to work a minimum of 17.5 hours per week, on a variable shift schedule between the hours of 8am and 8pm, Monday to Friday.

 Our Ideal Candidate:

-- Your core strengths include attention to detail with well-developed writing/speaking skills
+• Your core strengths include attention to detail with well-developed writing/speaking skills, assessment and communication skills

-- You are quality driven, with a desire to strive for greater customer service excellence
+• You are quality driven, with a desire to truly help others

 Do you see yourself as part of our team?
 Then we want to hear from you!